Turbulent dynamo in the two-phase interstellar medium: Results: Turbulent dynamo in the two-phase medium

-In the kinematic stage of the turbulent dynamo, as expected, the effect of Lorentz force ($\vortermc$, see \Fig{fig:vorterms}~(e, g)) is negligible and thus the vorticity is primarily controlled by the other four terms, which are amplification of vorticity by turbulent motions ($\vorterma$), diffusion of vorticity ($\vortermb$), baroclinic term ($\vortermd$), and viscous interactions in the presence of logarithmic density gradients term ($\vorterme$).
-All these four terms are significant in strength but the $\vorterma$ is the strongest for both the phases in the $\Sol$ and $\Comp$ runs. $\vortermd$ is equally strong in the $\warm$ phase but is weaker for the $\cold$ phase, primarily because of compression which aligns density and pressure gradients.
-On the other hand, the $\vorterme$ is weaker in the $\warm$ phase and stronger in $\cold$ phase because of higher density and density gradients in the colder regions of the medium.
-Overall, these terms combined give similar level of $\vorrms$ in both the phases of the medium, which in turn gives roughly equal growth rate of the turbulent dynamo.
+In the kinematic stage of the turbulent dynamo, as expected, the effect of Lorentz force ($\vorLorentz$, see \Fig{fig:vorterms}~(e, f)) is negligible and thus the vorticity is primarily controlled by the other four terms, which are $\vorturb, \vordiss, \vorbaroclinic,$ and $\vorgradlnrho$.
+All these four terms are significant in strength but $\vorturb$ is always one of the dominant terms for both the phases in the $\Sol$ and $\Comp$ runs (see the last column in \Tab{tab:vorterms}) and it is positive, which implies vorticity amplification. $\vorbaroclinic$ is equally strong (and positive, so amplifying vorticity) in the $\warm$ phase (in fact slightly more than $\vorturb$ for the $\Sol$ run) but is weaker for the $\cold$ phase, primarily because of compression which aligns density and pressure gradients.
+On the other hand, $\vorgradlnrho$ is weaker in the $\warm$ phase and stronger (though negative, so destroying vorticity) in $\cold$ phase because of higher density and density gradients in the colder regions of the medium.
+These relative trends are similar for the $\Sol$ and $\Comp$ cases but the fluctuations are larger in the $\Comp$ case, probably indicating these terms act on a larger length scales (also, see a larger size of density or temperature structures in \Fig{fig:rhotemp} for the $\Comp$ case in comparison to the $\Sol$ case).
+The smaller size of density structures in the $\Sol$ case might also lead to more misaligned density and pressure gradients, which in turn would enhance the baroclinic term (as also seen in \Fig{fig:vorterms} and \Eq{eq:vorterms}).
+Overall, these terms combined give a similar level of $\vorrms$ in both the phases of the medium, which in turn probably gives a roughly equal growth rate of the turbulent dynamo.